Ayush-minj/Ayush-minj/README.md

 <p>&nbsp;</p>

 - 👯 I’m looking to collaborate with Open source contributors and learn more about it....
-- 🤔 I’m looking for help
+- 🤔 I’m looking for help in Web development ..
-- 💬 Ask me about anything ..
+- 💬 Ask me about Anything ..
-- 😄 Pronouns: ...
+- how to reach me :- minj25ayush@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: *Alexa is always listening to your conversations.*
- Hello every One

 <h3 align="left">Connect with me:</h3>
 <p align="left">